A simple certifying algorithm for 3-edge-connectivity: A certifying algorithm for 3-edge-connectivity

-Note: The ear $\overleftarrow{P}(w)$ is called the \emph{anchor} of $w$.
 Note that in this context, $\sigma(w)$ consists of all the vertices that have been absorbed by $w$ so far; it becomes a $3ecc$ only after $w$ is ejected.

-\end{description}
+We call $\overleftarrow{P}(w)$ the \emph{anchor} of $\delta(w)$. \end{description}

+To generate the construction sequences for the $3ecc$s based on the above discussion, we modify \textbf{Algorithm} 3-edge-connectivity of~\cite{T07} as follows.
+Note that we only outline the key idea.
+The correctness will be proven later on.

+\begin{description}